samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 ## Getting normalized messages

-For this call, you can use different URL query parameter combinations to get historical data by user, by message ID, or by device.
+For this call, you can use different URL query parameter combinations to get historical data by message ID or by device.

 ~~~
 GET /messages